OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 1. Open the file **.\commands\commands.js**.

 2. Add the following function immediately after the `action` function.
 Note that we specify an `args` parameter to the function and the very last line of the function calls `args.completed`.
 This is a requirement for all add-in commands of type **ExecuteFunction**.
-It signals the Office host application that the function has finished and the UI can become responsive again.
+It signals the Office client application that the function has finished and the UI can become responsive again.

     ```js
     function toggleProtection(args) {